Quantum Lower Bounds by Sample-to-Query Lifting: Introduction

 The adversary method \cite{Amb02} is another powerful method for proving quantum lower bounds, which was also used to show a wide range of quantum lower bounds, e.g., AND of ORs, surjectivity \cite{BM12,She18}, and some basic graph problems \cite{DHHM06}.
 It is worth noting that, in \cite{Amb06}, the adversary method is proven to be more powerful than the polynomial method on certain problems.
 Moreover, the quantum query complexity for Boolean functions was shown in \cite{Rei11} to be fully characterized by the general adversary bound only up to a constant factor.

+The compressed oracle method \cite{Zha19} is a method for proving average-case quantum lower bounds, which originated from quantum cryptology and have been recently extended to handling parallel queries \cite{CFHL21} and random permutation oracles \cite{Unr23,MMW25}.
+This method was used to show quantum lower bounds for several problems, e.g., collision finding \cite{HM23,HLS24}, inverting functions \cite{CGLQ20} and permutations \cite{Ros21}, search with noisy oracle \cite{Ros23}, and amplitude estimation without inverses \cite{TW25}.

-As a lifting theorem, our quantum sample-to-query lifting is analogous to the quantum query-to-communication lifting that converts lower bounds in quantum query complexity to lower bounds in quantum communication complexity.
-For example, quantum communication complexity is known to be lifted from approximate degrees \cite{She11} and the adversary bound \cite{ABDK21}.
-Classical query-to-communication lifting has been extensively studied for deterministic and randomized communication complexities, e.g., \cite{GPW18,CKLM18,GPW20,AYS+19}.
+As a lifting theorem, our sample-to-query lifting is analogous to the query-to-communication lifting that converts lower bounds in query complexity to lower bounds in communication complexity.
+Classical query-to-communication lifting has been extensively studied for deterministic and randomized communication complexities, e.g., \cite{GPW18,CKLM18,GPW20,CFK+19}.
+For the quantum case, related results include that quantum communication complexity can be lifted from approximate degrees \cite{She11} and the adversary bound \cite{ABDK21}.